Haiyn/nughub-bot/README.md

-# nughub-bot
+# Xenon the Antiquarian
-> A Discord.js bot for The Nug Hub.
+> A Discord.js bot for managing RP things.

 ## Infrastructure